oracle/terraform-provider-oci/website/docs/d/os_management_hub_management_stations.html.markdown

 * `display_name` - (Optional) A filter to return resources that match the given user-friendly name.
 * `display_name_contains` - (Optional) A filter to return resources that may partially match the given display name.
 * `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the management station.
 A filter that returns information about the specified management station.
+* `location` - (Optional) A filter to return only resources whose location matches the given value.
+* `location_not_equal_to` - (Optional) A filter to return only resources whose location does not match the given value.
 * `managed_instance_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the managed instance.
 This filter returns resources associated with this managed instance.
 * `state` - (Optional) A filter that returns information for management stations in the specified state.